aws-samples/serverless-samples/fargate-private-api/javascript-private-nlb-ecs-sam/README.md

 gitHubToken=<GITHUB_PERSONAL_ACCESS_TOKEN>
 ```

 First we need to create the VPC, so that the CodeBuild instance for the integration testing in the pipeline can use the VPC properties which is required to invoke the private API

 ```bash
 STACK_NAME=fargate-private-api-cicd
 aws cloudformation deploy --stack-name $STACK_NAME-VPC-Testing --template-file ./vpc.yaml
 ```
-To create the pipeline, you will deploy it with CloudFormation.
+To create the pipeline, you will neeed to deploy it with CloudFormation.
 Run the following command:

 ```bash
 aws cloudformation deploy --stack-name $STACK_NAME --template-file ./pipeline.yaml --capabilities CAPABILITY_IAM